geyang/deep_learning_papers_TLDR/README.md

 To take a look at some of my projects and notes on deep learning that's not directly related to literature research, go [here: @episodeyang/deep_learning_notes](https://github.com/episodeyang/deep_learning_notes#notes-on-deep-learning)

-## Sources

-The source of this repo is mostly:
-- various online reading lists
-- Conferences
-- Courses: this is probably the most important source because they are structured
-- friends and colleague's recommendations

 ## Reading List (TODO)

 I will keep this todo list short.
 This is what I'm working on this week.